DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 # Manga Colorization via cGAN for Deep learning
 A PDF version with discussion of the work is included in the repo.
+The discussion from there is repopulated below:

 ## Overview of the task
 The problem of colorizing with and without color hints
 <img src=/images/MainProblemExample.png alt="drawing" height="500" width="500"/><img src=/images/ModelSchematic.png alt="drawing" height="500" width="400"/>